Chain-of-Sketch: Enabling Global Visual Reasoning

 \section{Abstract}

 Modern vision models have achieved remarkable success in benchmarks where local features provide critical information about the target.
-There is now a growing interest in solving tasks that require more global reasoning, where local features offer no significant information.
-These tasks are reminiscent of the connectivity tasks discussed by Minsky and Papert in 1969, which exposed the limitations of the perceptron model and contributed to the first AI winter.
-In this paper, we revisit such tasks by introducing four global visual benchmarks involving path findings and mazes.
-We show that: (1) although today's large vision models largely surpass the expressivity limitations of the early models, they still struggle with the learning efficiency; we put forward the `globality degree' notion to understand this limitation; (2) we then demonstrate that the picture changes and global reasoning becomes feasible with the introduction of `visual scratchpads'; similarly to the text scratchpads and chain-of-thoughts used in language models, visual scratchpads help break down global tasks into simpler ones; (3) we finally show that some scratchpads are better than others, in particular, `inductive scratchpads' that take steps relying on less information afford better out-of-distribution generalization and succeed for smaller model sizes.
+There is now a growing interest in tackling tasks requiring more global reasoning, where local features do not provide significant information.
+Minsky and Papert put forward such tasks in 1969 with their connectivity study, exposing the limitations of the perceptron model.
+In this paper, we introduce an expanded set of global visual datasets involving graphs, strings, mazes, and image grids.
+We show that large vision models still struggle to learn these tasks efficiently.
+Similarly, state-of-the-art multi-modal LLMs perform poorly on these datasets.
+We explain this learning inefficiency by means of the ‘globality degree’ measure.
+To mitigate this, we propose a method called chain-of-sketch (CoS).
+Similar to the chain-of-thought and scratchpad techniques used in language models, CoS breaks the original task into intermediate visual steps to help learn a complex task.
+In addition, we show that not all CoS strategies perform equally well.
+Our key insight is to impose a Markovian structure on the CoS frames.
+This leads to the introduction of `inductive CoS' which achieves better out-of-distribution generalization and performs well even with smaller models compared to non-inductive variants.\footnote{An earlier version appeared on arXiv under the title “Visual Scratchpads: Enabling Global Reasoning in Vision”.}